 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff.
 Our employees are required to complete training in our Code of Conduct on an annual basis through our e-learning system.

 This statement will be reviewed and updated where required on an annual basis.
 Responsibility for compliance lies with the leadership team.
-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes DOVISTA UK LIMITED slavery and human trafficking statement for the financial year ending 1st April 2020 to 31 March 2021.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes DOVISTA UK LIMITED slavery and human trafficking statement for the financial year 1st April 2021 to 31 March 2022.